The Self-Sufficient Backyard Book Reviews: Complete Chapters

 • Solar panels (Cost varies widely)

-• Hand tools: Come-along, high-lift jack, peavey, broadfork, quality pruning saws.
+• Hand tools: Come-along, high-lift jack, peavey, broadfork, pruning saws.

-• Seeds & Plants: Starting an orchard and garden from scratch costs hundreds.
+• Seeds & Plants: Starting an orchard/garden from scratch costs hundreds.

-3. Land: This is the largest potential cost.
-The “Free Land” guide provides a path to reduce this to nearly zero, but you may be trading cost for location/remoteness.
+The largest potential cost.
+The “Free Land” guide provides a path to reduce this, but you may trade cost for location/remoteness.

-• It teaches repair and improvisation (cedar culverts, hand-dug wells) to avoid contractor fees.
+• Teaches repair and improvisation (cedar culverts, hand-dug wells) to avoid contractor fees.

-• The historical DIY guide teaches you to build essentials from natural materials, avoiding store-bought alternatives.
+• The historical DIY guide teaches building essentials from natural materials, avoiding store-bought alternatives.

 Be aggressive here.
 This is not for everyone.

-• You want only theoretical knowledge with no intention of ever digging a garden bed or lifting a hammer.
+You want only theoretical knowledge with no intention of digging a garden bed or lifting a hammer.

-• You are already a seasoned homesteader with 10+ years of experience running a fully integrated off-grid property.
-While there are advanced tips, the core is foundational.
+You are already a seasoned homesteader with 10+ years experience running an off-grid property.

-• You live in a high-rise apartment with no balcony and no plans to move.
-The core land-based strategies are not applicable.
+You live in a high-rise apartment with no balcony and no plans to move.

 Pricing, Refunds, & The “Loophole”

-• The Price: The digital bundle is offered at $37.
-For the sheer volume of specific, life-and-death practical information (land buying, water sourcing, food production, preservation, historical skills, aquaponics, and modern land programs), this is an absurdly low price.
-Equivalent workshops on any single topic would cost hundreds.
+The digital bundle is offered at $37.
+For the sheer volume of specific, life-and-death practical information (land buying, water sourcing, food production, preservation, historical skills, aquaponics), this is an absurdly low price.
+Equivalent workshops would cost hundreds.

 1. Is The Self-Sufficient Backyard a scam?